pedroAVS/playwright-tech-challenge/README.md

 └── tsconfig.json
 ```

-- `Documentation`: Contains the reports and acceptance criteria asked for this challenge in a markdown language format.
+- `Documentation`: Contains the reports and acceptance criteria in a markdown language format.
 - `package.json` and `package-lock.json`: Define the project dependencies and scripts.
 - `playwright.config.ts`: Configuration file for Playwright.
 - `tests/`: Contains the source code for the tests.